Waleed2660/springboot-learning-kit/tasks/Task 7 - Unit and Integration Tests.md

 6. Inject the `OrderStatusService` using `@InjectMocks`.
 7. You'd also need to mock the `OrderRepository` & `OrderItemRepository` dependency using `@Mock`.

-**You're encouraged to go ahead & write the test method yourself & see if you can get it to work, but here's a reference implementation:**
+**⚠️You're encouraged to go ahead & write the test method yourself & see if you can get it to work, but here's a reference implementation:**

 ```java
 @ExtendWith({MockitoExtension.class, SnapshotExtension.class})